Medically reviewed by Drugs.com. Last updated on Apr 15, 2019.

 Ophthalmic: Eye discomfort (≤25%; short-term), anisocoria, blurred vision, choroidal detachment, corneal staining, crusting of eyelash, decreased corneal sensitivity, decreased visual acuity, eye discharge, eye pain, eye pruritus, eye redness, foreign body sensation of eye, hypersensitivity reaction (ophthalmic), keratitis, lacrimation, ocular edema, ophthalmic inflammation, photophobia, punctate corneal staining (with or without dendritic formations), superficial punctate keratitis, xerophthalmia

-<1% (Limited to important or life-threatening): Alopecia, altered sense of smell, asthma, bradycardia, bronchospasm, cardiac failure, depression, dizziness, dysgeusia, dyspnea, exacerbation of myasthenia gravis, glossitis, heart block, headache, insomnia, lethargy, respiratory failure, thickening of bronchial secretions, toxic epidermal necrolysis, urticaria, vertigo
+<1%, postmarketing, and/or case reports: Alopecia, altered sense of smell, asthma, bradycardia, bronchospasm, cardiac failure, depression, dizziness, dysgeusia, dyspnea, exacerbation of myasthenia gravis, glossitis, heart block, headache, insomnia, lethargy, respiratory failure, thickening of bronchial secretions, toxic epidermal necrolysis, urticaria, vertigo

 Concerns related to adverse events: